 BIH’s Digital Medicine Platform therefore plans to combine its ongoing work in this area and that of partner institutes to improve data use in research and clinical practice.

-We will do this by establishing a Digital Health Center and provide a hub for the Digital Medicine Platform, focused on key areas such as health informatics, artificial intelligence and big data.
+We will do this by establishing the Digital Medicine Platform as a scientific hub, focused on key areas such as health informatics, artificial intelligence and big data.
 Its activities will include, for example, developing IT infrastructures, big data analytical tools and mobile healthcare apps.

 Several activities are ongoing to further shape the contents and developments of the research platform: